brianmicklethwaitarchive/brianmicklethwaitarchive-jekyll/aboutbrian/iea_speeches.markdown

 by having as few rules as possible, enforced with a rod of iron.
 He understands libertarians, classical liberals, Randians, anarcho-capitalists: in short, he knows how to herd cats.

 And as a result, people listened to each other.
 I certainly had more than a few notions of mine demolished or adjusted by arguing with erudite people I had met in Brian's living room.
 I absolutely changed as a result of this.
 And the people who met there networked.
-The realised that contrary to the impression you get from the media there are many people out there who care about ideas and who are not socialists.
+They realised that contrary to the impression you get from the media there are many people out there who care about ideas and who are not socialists.

 The majority of my social circle are people who I met via Brian, including the person I live with.